KynanDelaney/PlanarID/tutorial/tutorial.md

 shiny run planar-id.py
 ```

-The following code will be printed in the terminal - if the app doesn't open automatically, click on the `http` provided, or copy it into your web
+The following code will be printed in the terminal - if the app doesn't open automatically, click on the `http link` provided,
-browser to view and interact with the app:
+or copy it into your web browser to view and interact with the app:

 ```bash
 INFO:     Started server process [XXXXX]